 "I was against any kind of sleep training or fixed routine, as it seemed a bit unnatural," says Philippa, mum of two.
 "But when my first son was six months old we were pulling our hair out with tiredness, so I followed a recommended routine of playing, sleeping and feeding, and it did make a difference.
 He didn’t sleep through instantly but there was an improvement and it was just easier for me to stick to a pattern than constantly wonder whether he was tired, hungry or whatever."

 We've featured some tips below on establishing a baby bedtime routine with your newborn baby that you can continue as they grow.

 Most of all, remember that what works for one baby won’t work for another, so what’s really important is to try different things, and see what suits you and your child.

 And while advice from friends is useful, don’t compare your journey to anyone else’s – you will get there (and you will get your evenings back) even if it takes a little while.

 When it comes to sleeping and babies, the most important thing to do is hang in there and don’t feel that you are doing anything wrong.
 All babies (and parents) go through this and it will settle down eventually.
 We hope, for now, that these newborn baby sleep tips help and that you can enjoy fewer disturbed nights in the future.

-If you found our newborn baby sleep and bedtime routine tips useful, then why not check out our other articles on our Parenting Community:
+If you found our newborn baby sleep tips useful, then why not check out our other articles on our Parenting Community: